zeyang1225/zeyang1225.github.io/index.md

 ## Short Bio

-Hello, and welcome to my website!
+Welcome!
 I am currently a Ph.D. candidate in the [Accounting and Information System Division](https://www.sauder.ubc.ca/thought-leadership/divisions/accounting-information-systems) at UBC Sauder School of Business.

 I obtained the Bachelor in Economics from Wuhan University and Master in Finance from Massachusetts Institute of Technology.